sairaja9/carbon-portfolio/README.md

 ### <span style="color:blue">Technologies Used</span>

-<span style="color:blue">Diamond was developed using a powerful combination of technologies, including:</span>
+<span style="color:blue">Hexagon was developed using a powerful combination of technologies, including:</span>
 - <span style="color:blue">**REACT/JavaScript (JS)**: REACT/JS were crucial tools for creating the front-end, user-facing component of our application.</span>
 - <span style="color:blue">**HTML & CSS**: HTML & CSS were used to create the user interface, providing an intuitive / visually appealing experience.</span>
 - <span style="color:blue">**Python**: Python was used for all backend components, including (a) building the model, (b) creating all the visuals.</span>